Contributor: Suzanne Riordan. Lesson ID: 13152

 But modern historical detectives have found that's not exactly how it was.

 First of all, there were only about 500 troops, and they were in bad shape.
 They were mostly poor, young immigrants.
 Scientists have studied their skeletons and discovered that they were not well-fed.
-Many had arthritis (painful swelling around the joints), and they were badly in need of dental care.
+Many had arthritis (painful swelling around the joints) and badly needed dental care.

 On the morning of the battle, they had ridden all night and had little to eat.
 They must have been exhausted and hungry, and many were in pain.